PAIDiPaidThis.com

 Why the price varies so much

 The single biggest factor is how long you are booked in for, because hygienists charge for their time.
 A first visit with heavy tartar takes longer than a routine top-up, so it costs more.
 Add-ons like airflow stain removal, gum-disease treatment or fluoride application push the total up.
-Location matters too, with practices in London and the South East charging more than those in the North or Midlands.
-Finally, whether you see a dentist or a dedicated hygienist can change the price, as can the equipment the practice uses.
+Location matters too, with practices in London and the South East charging more than those in the North or Midlands, largely because rent and staff costs are higher there.
+Who runs the practice plays a part as well.
+A practice that is part of a larger corporate group often has set pricing across its sites, while an independent, dentist-owned practice has more freedom to set its own fees, for better or worse.
+Whether you see a dentist or a dedicated hygienist can change the price too, as can the equipment the practice uses, since airflow and ultrasonic machines cost more to run than a manual polish.

 How to pay less